Updated August 2023

-Please note that, according to the provisions of the resolution number (1) for the year 2017, a service charge of BHD 5 (USD 13.27) will be charged for the following services:
+Please note that according to the provisions of resolution number (1) for the year 2017, a service charge of BHD 5 (USD 13.27) will be charged for the following services:

 LMRA visa fees payment

-The fess payment at the Labour Market Regulatory Authority (LMRA) can be made by using any of the two methods of transactions:
+The fees payment at the Labour Market Regulatory Authority (LMRA) can be made by using any of the two methods of transaction:

-- Online through EMS system using the Visa Card, Master Card, American Express and ATM Card.
+- online through the EMS system using the Visa Card, Master Card, American Express and ATM Card.

 LMRA visa processing time

 The Labour Market Regulatory Authority’s (LMRA) total processing time is between one (1) to ten (10) business days, provided that all the submitted information and documents were correct and clear and the requirements were fulfilled at the time of submission.

 Through the LMRA website, employers can apply for the cancellation of the issued work permit and the residence permits of the employee’s dependents by following the steps given below: